thebitstick/tsubasa/README.md

 # Tsubasa

-Script for sharing screenshots and/or staus updates using [ihabunek/toot](https://github.com/ihabunek/toot)
+Script for sharing screenshots and/or status updates using [ihabunek/toot](https://github.com/ihabunek/toot)

 ### Disclaimer
 I had originally planned on developing a successor to ShareXin, that was properly maintained and fully implemented in Rust.